PhantomCybernetics/phntm_bridge_docs/availability-zones.rst

 .. raw:: html

-  <p><span class="gray-note">The displayed ping times are to the Bidge Server only, the actual RTT between peers and robots is usually much shorter.</span></p>
+  <p><span class="gray-note">The displayed ping times are to the Bidge Server and indicative only, the actual RTT between peers and robots is usually much shorter.</span></p>

    <script type="text/javascript">
     $(document).ready(() => {